Marc Sebastian

 Marc Sebastian Faiella (born November 1, 1990) is an American model and stylist.
-He was born in Long Island, New York and is represented by IMG.
-Faiella is also co-founder of Voices4, a nonviolent activist group focused on helping those affected by LGBTQ+ hate crimes throughout the world.
+He was born on Long Island, New York and is represented by IMG.
+Faiella is also a co-founder of Voices4, a nonviolent activist group focused on helping those affected by LGBTQ+ hate crimes throughout the world.

 Personal life

 Faiella was born in Long Island, New York.
 Faiella graduated from Sachem East High School in 2008.
-After High School Faiella attended the Fashion Institute of Technology (F.I.T.) in New York.
+After high school, Faiella attended the Fashion Institute of Technology (F.I.T.) in New York.
 He then graduated from Parsons School of Design with a focus on womenswear, while also beginning his career in modelling.

-Faiella was also featured in Vogue magazine for his collection of accessories.

 Career

 Modeling

 As a Model, Faiella was discovered while interning at Kenzo in Paris.
-Faiella was first signed with FM and made his debut during Paris Fashion Week in June of 2012.
+Faiella was first signed with FM and made his debut during Paris Fashion Week in June 2012.
 Faiella's career took off when he walked during the Balenciaga Spring 2013 show.
 In the fall of 2013 Faiella walked for Kenzo, Yves Saint Laurent, Rag & Bone and Siki Im.
 Faiella's participation in these shows helped cement his role in the fashion industry as he continued to walk for various designers including Sandro, Todd Lynn, J.W.
 Anderson, Xander Zhou, Haider Ackermann, Louis Vuitton and Paul Smith through 2016.
 In Spring of 2017 Faiella opened the show for Palomo Spain.
 In 2018 Faiella directed a documentary titled Palomo that gives a behind the scenes look of preparations for the Palomo runway show.